What is Azure Cost Management?

 If you use external systems to access or review cost management data, you can easily export the data from Azure.
 And you can set a daily scheduled export in CSV format and store the data files in Azure storage.
 Then, you can access the data from your external system.

 Cloudyn is an Azure service related to Cost Management.
 With Cloudyn, you can track cloud usage and expenditures for your Azure resources.
 It also supports other cloud providers including AWS and Google.
 Easy-to-understand dashboard reports help with cost allocation and showbacks/chargebacks as well.
 Currently, Cost Management doesn't support showback/chargeback or other cloud service providers.
 However, Cloudyn is an option that does support them.
-Currently, Cost Management only supports Azure EA accounts.
-Although it doesn't support individual or Pay-As-You-Go accounts or Microsoft Cloud Service Provider accounts, Cloudyn does.
-If you have one of those accounts, you can use Cloudyn to help manage your costs.
+Currently, Cost Management doesn't support Microsoft Cloud Service Provider (CSP) accounts but Cloudyn does.
+If you have CSP accounts or if you want to use showback/chargeback, you can use Cloudyn to help manage your costs.

 Additional Azure tools

 Azure has other tools that aren't a part of the Azure Cost Management feature set.
 However, they play an important role in the cost management process.
 To learn more about these tools, see the following links.

 - Azure Pricing Calculator - Use this tool to estimate your up-front cloud costs.